Two-minute warning: 10-second runoff

+Starting with the 2017 NFL season (and later in the 2024 NCAA football season, plus Texas high school football a year later), any review reversals with the clock running inside the two-minute warning will incur a 10-second runoff, unlike other offensive penalties, neither team can decline the runoff, which can be avoided if either team uses a timeout.

 Injuries

 If a player is injured and his team has timeouts remaining in that half/overtime, the timeout is automatically charged to that team to allow the injured player to be removed from the field.
 If a team is out of timeouts, they are allowed an otherwise-excessive "fourth timeout" (or third if overtime).
 However, to minimize the feigning of injuries to save game clock time, any subsequent injuries after the fourth timeout result in a five-yard penalty.
 Besides the excessive timeout, there is a 10-second runoff (if it was an offensive player that was injured and the clock was not stopped as a result of the play) or the play clock is reset to 40 seconds (if it was a defensive player).

 Exceptions to the above include if the other team called a timeout immediately after the previous play; the injury was caused by a foul by an opponent; or the previous play resulted in a change of possession, a successful field goal, or was a conversion attempt.

+The NCAA, Texas Association of Private and Parochial Schools & University Interscholastic League for Texas high schools adopted a rule in 2025 that requires a time-out be used (or a five-yard delay of game penalty if the team is out of time-outs) if medical personnel have to come on the field to tend to an injured player after the ball is spotted ready for play.
+After the two-minute time-out, a 10-second runoff also applies (and the five-yard penalty) if the team is out of time-outs.